Backroads4Me/MyFirstHomelab/Hypervisor.md

 Before we start, make sure you have:
 - [ ] Your server hardware prepared (from the previous section)
-- [ ] USB drive with Ventoy and Proxmox ISO
+- [ ] USB drive with Rufus and Proxmox ISO
 - [ ] Network information (IP address, gateway, DNS)
 - [ ] Another computer for remote access
 - [ ] About 30-60 minutes of time